NA-48 Islamabad-III: 2018–2023: NA-52 Islamabad-I

+2024–present: NA-48 Islamabad-III

 Election 2002

-General elections were held on 10 Oct 2002.
-Khawaja Kaleem Ahmed of [PMLQ] won by 47,884 votes.
+General elections were held on 10 October 2002.
+Nayyar Hussain Bukhari of the Pakistan People's Party (PPP) won by 47,884 votes.

 Election 2008

 The result of general election 2008 in this constituency is given below.

 Result

 Dr. Tariq Fazal Chaudhary succeeded in the election 2008 and became the member of National Assembly.